RCMP Crest

 So, the bottom line is, who knows what was right or what was really the terminology used?

 It would seem that things were as messed up back then as it is now.
 God knows that they complained about the lack of funding in the 1870's just as we do now.
-Perhaps that's the real reason for the missing words on the markers of S/M Hall and the D/Comm'r. who was listed as Commissioner - perhaps they were cynical efforts to save money!
+Perhaps that's the real reason for the missing words on the markers of S/M Hall and D/Comm'r.
+Eves who is listed in the 'Depot' Cemetery as Commissioner - perhaps they were cynical efforts to save money!

 I hope this helps.